ksgergis/ParallelStreams/README.md

 # ParallelStreams

-This code is to benchmark user requests that need computational-heavy or I/O tasks running on sequential streams vs parallel stream.
+This code is to benchmark user requests that need computational-heavy or I/O tasks running on sequential streams vs parallel stream.\n
 1- code run on a sequential stream
 2- code run on a parallel stream using common fork/join pool 3- code run on parallel stream using custom pool same size as the common pool for each user requests